 Nowadays, many companies are becoming more relaxed with casual wear in the office, leaving you space to incorporate more of your personality into your interview outfit.
 Ensure you have an accurate idea of the company's dress code and culture before adapting your attire.

 6. Bring a professional bag

-You can opt for a bag that's professional in nature like a briefcase.
-You can avoid bringing luggage carriers such as suitcases and holdalls as they do not tie in with formal attire.
-Activity specific bags for the gym are also best avoided unless your interview requires physical activity in a correlating line of work.
+When considering what to bring to an interview, opting for a bag that's professional in nature like a briefcase is generally the way to go.
+Avoid bringing luggage carriers such as suitcases and holdalls as they don't tie in with formal attire.
+Activity-specific bags for the gym are also best avoided unless your interview requires physical activity in a correlating line of work, such as a sports coach or personal trainer.
 Finally, steer clear of fashion statement bags if you are attending a more conventional interview.